Outside of Gallagher Hall at Night

 The Graduate School of Management at UC Davis brings together distinguished scholars and industry experts from all over the world.
 Alongside our students, they create a vibrant educational experience with real-world relevance and a culture of camaraderie.

 They've trained at top schools, including Stanford University, Massachusetts Institute of Technology (MIT), The Wharton School of the University of Pennsylvania, Carnegie Mellon University, Harvard University, The University of Chicago, Cornell University and Northwestern University.
-Through a powerful combination of case studies, seminars, guest speakers, simulations and team projects, they turn complex concepts into actionable tools you can use throughout your career.

 OR